-Ayurveda works with the three constitutions or doshas: Vata, Pitta & Kapha.
-Did you know that the doshas not only make up our being but they are responsible for the cyclical, seasonal rhythms of nature?
+Ayurveda works with the three constitutions or doshas- vata, pitta & kapha.
+Did you know that the doshas not only make up our physical, mental & emotional bodies but that they are also responsible for the cyclical, seasonal rhythms of nature?

 Picture the leaves falling in the wind, autumnal yellows, oranges & reds momentarily painting the crisp blue sky then settling onto the earth below.
 Imagine the wind in your hair, blowing across your face & brushing up against your skin.
 Now, fast forward a month or so to winter.
 Imagine that same wind, but now instead of leaves falling gracefully from the trees, the trees are left stripped down to a skeleton compared to their abundant fall selves.
 Likewise, that gentle wind in your hair, that brushed up gently against your cheeks has become harsh, cold & severe.